marko-js/marko/README.md

 	- Efficient binding of behavior of UI components rendered on the server and in the browser
 	- Efficient updating of the DOM via the following tricks:
 		- Batched updates
+		- When re-rendering a widget, nested widgets are reused
-		- Nested widgets and associated DOM nodes are reused instead of being re-rendered
+		- Only widgets whose state changed are re-rendered
 		- Full re-rendering of a widget can be short circuited if state transition handlers are provided
 		- For container components, nested body DOM nodes are automatically preserved
 		- Entire DOM subtrees can be preserved between rendering